Skip to main content

 Women in the United States are dying at a higher rate from pregnancy-related causes than in any other developed nation,1 and more than 1 in 5 women experienced a mental health condition in the past year, such as depression or anxiety.
 Additionally, substance use disorders (SUDs) among women continue to rise, and the pandemic exacerbated these issues, particularly for women of color and those living in rural communities.2,3,4,5,6,7,8

-Pregnant people with SUD face significant barriers in accessing care, largely due to a lack of providers knowledgeable about substance use treatment and to stigma from the healthcare community.12 Other barriers include a legal system that may penalize pregnant people who disclose their substance use to their healthcare provider and the potential for child welfare system involvement if they disclose substance use or treatment during pregnancy.12
+pregnant women with SUD face significant barriers in accessing care, largely due to a lack of providers knowledgeable about substance use treatment and to stigma from the healthcare community.12 Other barriers include a legal system that may penalize pregnant women who disclose their substance use to their healthcare provider and the potential for child welfare system involvement if they disclose substance use or treatment during pregnancy.12

-Bridging the Gap: Working With Communities to Support Pregnant Individuals With Behavioral Health Needs
+Bridging the Gap: Working With Communities to Support Pregnant Women With Behavioral Health Needs

 Also, in 2022, JBS launched the Maternal and Child Health Tele-Behavioral Health Programs TA Innovation Center.
 The MCHB TA Innovation Center provides comprehensive, customized TA to assist the implementation and success of Pediatric Mental Health Care Access and Screening and Treatment for Maternal Depression and Related Behavioral Disorders programs that support mental and behavioral health integration in pediatric primary care and maternal health.